jiadaizhao/LeetCode/0065-Valid Number/README.md

 Update (2015-02-10):
 The signature of the C++ function had been updated.
 If you still see your function signature accepts a const char * argument, please click the reload button to reset your code definition.

+Companies: LinkedIn

-Related Topics: Array, Dynamic Programming
+Related Topics: Math, String

-Similar Questions: Unique Paths, Dungeon Game
+Similar Questions: String to Integer(atoi)